Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Tensorflow/MNISTClassifier/README.md

 ![Image of SavedModel CLI Output](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/SavedModelCLI_example.png)

-In all my examples, i will additionally save some statistics in a seperate json file, for later usage in validating the Java results and to see, if the predictions from both technologies match
+**Note:** I will additionally save some statistics in seperate json files for each of my examples (accuracy against MNSIT test set and predictions for some downloaded pictures).
+These statistics are later used for validating the Java results and to see, if the predictions from both technologies match.

 #### Import
 In the following, i will shortly describe, how to import a SavedModel into Python, for the Java part, please refer to [this](https://github.com/Matleo/MLPython2Java/tree/develop/MaschineLearning4J/src/main/java/NeuralNetwork/Tensorflow).